Matthew Good: I Miss New Wave: Beautiful Midnight Revisited (2016)

-Something Like a Storm, Moving Walls (2017–present)
+Something Like a Storm, Moving Walls (2017–2024)

 On April 21, 2017, Good released a new song, titled "Bad Guys Win", from his upcoming album.
 A music video for the song was simultaneously released.
 On July 14, Good released the lead single from the album, "Decades", which was also accompanied by a music video.
 In September 2017, the album was announced as being titled Something Like a Storm.
 The album was released on October 20, 2017.

-Good embarked on a co-headline tour across Canada with Our Lady Peace in March, 2018.
+Good embarked on a co-headline tour across Canada with Our Lady Peace in March 2018.
 On March 27, during a performance in Edmonton, Good collapsed onstage due to pneumonia and was taken to a hospital.
 Good's performance for the next show on the tour was cancelled, but Good returned to the tour on March 30.

 In 2019, Good embarked on his first solo acoustic tour since 2007.
 On October 18, 2019, Good released a new single, titled "Sicily".
 An accompanying music video was released on November 21, 2019.
 "Sicily" is taken from the 15-track album, Moving Walls, that was released in February 2020.

+In October 2023, Good stopped playing guitar due to ulnar neuropathy.
+Because of that, Good has also stopped performing solo acoustic shows.
+All of his performances since October 2023 have been with a band, with one of his guitarists taking over his former guitar duties.

+Zero Hours (2025–present)

+In 2025, Good announced his new EP, Zero Hours.

+Also in 2025, Good cancelled his tour dates in the United States due to Donald Trump's presidency.
+The main reason was Canada cancelling the digital services tax.
+Good said this was done to "appease" Trump.
+Good also said he was worried that his visa could be rejected or he could be stopped at the border if he said negative things about Trump.

+Good released Zero Hours on October 3, 2025.

-Writing
+Writing and political activism

 Apart from his music career, Good has also been a writer and blogger.
 From late 1997 through the end of 2000, Good published a series of monthly "manifestos" on the band's website.
 Many of those were later compiled and released in his debut book At Last There Is Nothing Left To Say, published in 2001 by Insomniac Press (ISBN 1-894663-08-X).

-Throughout his life, Good has found a passion for politics and history.
-He once commented that he would have become a history teacher had he not found success as a musician.
-In recent years, he has made his political views far more public, and has used his website to express his opinions about the Canadian government, the effects of the United States' foreign policy, and world crises like the conflict in Darfur, Sudan.
-Good has also been heavily involved with Amnesty International, bringing Amnesty representatives on the road with him during his 2004 tour and offering a limited-edition soccer jersey on his website with proceeds going to Amnesty.

-In 2008, Good created a new website entitled Dear San Diego, on which he writes fictional journal entries.
-In an interview, Good said regarding his writing: "It comes from the need inside of me to make fun of people.
+In a 2001 interview, Good said regarding his writing: "It comes from the need inside of me to make fun of people.
 And my need to make fun of myself.